 TrovaTrip Blog

-Your Packing List for Patagonia
+Your Patagonia Packing List

 What to bring and know before you go

 There’s a reason people call Patagonia an outdoor paradise.
-Adventure-lovers gather here from all over the world to hike glaciers, climb picturesque mountains and view rare geological formations.
+Adventure lovers gather here from all over the world to hike glaciers, climb picturesque mountains, and view rare geological formations.
 This ecologically diverse region is in South America, split between some of the most beautiful parts of Chile and Argentina.
 Two rivers flow through Patagonia: the Colorado and Barrancas Rivers.

 Brooke Willson and TrovaTRip group hiking in Patagonia.